anitnerolf/OOP_arcade_2019/README.md

 ARCADE Project

 Project description:
         ARCADE is a 2nd year project at EPITECH.
 Arcade is a gaming platform that lets user choose a game to play.
-Games are implemented as dynamic lybraries, loaded at runtime.
+Games are implemented as dynamic libraries, loaded at runtime.

 Implementation language: